markomarkovic/cakephp-plugin-image_editor/README.markdown

 ## How it works?

- The helper generates a IMG tag that looks like this:
+ The helper generates, for example, a IMG tag that looks like this:

     <img src="/thumbs/img/cake.icon.png/eyJyb3RhdGVJbWFnZU5EZWdyZWVzIjpbMTgwXSwiYWRhcHRpdmVSZXNpemUiOlszMDAsMzAwXX0=.png" width="200" height="200" alt="Upside down cake" />

 Because of the rules in the .htaccess file, if the file exists, web server is simply going to serve it so the image generation is not triggered.
-If it's not there, the plugin is called and the thumbnail is generated, saved to the target file and served.
+If it's not there, the plugin controller is called.
+The string *eyJyb3RhdGVJbWFnZU5EZWdyZWVzIjpbMTgwXSwiYWRhcHRpdmVSZXNpemUiOlszMDAsMzAwXX0=* is decoded to

+    stdClass Object
+    (
+        [rotateImageNDegrees] => Array
+            (
+                [0] => 180
+            )

+        [adaptiveResize] => Array
+            (
+                [0] => 300
+                [1] => 300
+            )
+    )

+and those actions with other parameters are passed to ImageEditor which generates the thumbnail, saves it to the target file and serves it.

 [1]: http://phpthumb.gxdlabs.com/